-- Update the Financial Condition Report to reflect the new projects and material amendments to existing projects incorporated in Appendices C and D. - Amend and update Appendix D Approved Public Improvement, Street and Parking projects to provide a listing of projects scheduled for funding from tax increment revenues in the Metro Center Urban Renewal Area during the fiscal years that are set out in the City Capital Improvement Program (2020/21 2024/25) and including improvements to 2nd Avenue from Court Avenue to Interstate 235.
+- Update the Financial Condition Report to reflect the new project and material amendment to existing projects incorporated in Appendices C and D. - Amend and update Appendix D Approved Public Improvement, Street and Parking Projects to provide a listing of projects scheduled for funding from tax increment revenues in the Metro Center Urban Renewal Area during the fiscal years that are set out in the City Capital Improvement Program (2021/22 2025/26) and including City Facility and Armory Replacement, Downtown 2-Way Conversion, Downtown SSMID (moved from Appendix C), MLK Pavement Replacement, Water Trails. - Confirm update to Map 2-Existing Zoning and Map 3-PlanDSM Future Land Use Plan to be consistent with updated zoning and land use designations.

-TWENTY-NINTH AMENDMENT TO THE METRO CENTER URBAN RENEWAL PLAN
+THIRTIETH AMENDMENT TO THE METRO CENTER URBAN RENEWAL PLAN